 The public usually gets exactly what the public wants.
 The majority of people don’t want more reliable washing machines – they mostly want cheaper washing machines.
 They might say they want more reliable washing machines, but only if they aren’t expensive, which can’t happen.
 If this wasn’t true – how come hardly anyone buys a Miele compared to how many buy Indesit, Beko, Candy, Servis, Hotpoint etc?
 Most people know a Miele washing machine is substantially better quality and likely to last at least 2 or 3 times longer than a Hotpoint or Indesit but they won’t buy one – because they are “expensive”.

-This isn’t an advert for Miele, I mention them because I don’t know of any other washing machine that is ant where near as well built available in the UK.
+This isn’t an advert for Miele, I mention them because I don’t know of any other washing machine that is anywhere near as well built available in the UK.
 I use the word “expensive” reluctantly, and in quotes, because they are only relatively expensive. £800 is what a washing machine of that quality should cost these days – if not more.
 They only appear expensive because other manufacturers constantly undercut the quality so much they can sell much cheaper and make them look expensive.

 Reduced build quality

-Instead of bravely maintaining quality but seeing their washing machines rise in price, most manufacturers have found themselves constantly having to reduce quality and cut corners to keep their appliances competitively priced.
 This trend has got progressively worse, to the point where they regularly redesign parts, ditching tried and tested designs in favour of cheaper new production methods designed to cut manufacturing costs.

 Most appliance manufacturers have been making washing machines for many decades, and could have developed incredibly reliable ones by now.
 Instead, they are selling new washing machines that still suffer the same faults their previous models suffered from over 10-years ago.
 Instead of their appliances becoming better with time and experience, they get worse, or at best stay the same.